 There are several important drawbacks that should be considered with this dialing technology.
 Predictive dialers must make a determination that a human has answered the phone before routing the call to an available agent.
 That process can only begin after someone has picked up and spoken.
 This results in a telltale delay or pause that people have increasingly begun to associate with unwanted calls.
 Therefore, when live answers do take place, the quality or result of the outreach can suffer.

 The other drawback is that because an algorithm is used, sometimes people answer the phone when no agent is actually available.
 When this happens, the system drops the call.
 This is known as an abandoned call.
-New Federal Communications Commission (FCC) and Telephone Consumer Protection Act (TCPA) compliance standards limit how often this can occur, and impose heavy penalties for violations.
+Federal compliance standards limit how often this can occur, and can impose heavy penalties for violations.